Giovanni Soto

 Giovanni Luis Soto (born May 18, 1991) is a Puerto Rican former professional baseball pitcher.
-He played for the Cleveland Indians of Major League Baseball in 2015 and for the Puerto Rican national baseball team in the 2013 and 2017 World Baseball Classics.
+He played in Major League Baseball (MLB) for the Cleveland Indians in 2015.
+He also played for the Puerto Rican national baseball team in the 2013 and 2017 World Baseball Classics.

 Career

 Detroit Tigers

 Soto attended Advanced Central College High School in Carolina, Puerto Rico.
 The Detroit Tigers selected Soto in the 21st round of the 2009 MLB draft.

 Cleveland Indians

-In 2010, the Tigers traded Soto to the Cleveland Indians for Jhonny Peralta.
-On July 15, 2012, while playing for the Akron Aeros, Soto pitched a no-hitter against the Altoona Curve.
+On July 28, 2010, the Tigers traded Soto to the Cleveland Indians in exchange for Jhonny Peralta.
+On July 15, 2012, while playing for the Double–A Akron Aeros, Soto pitched a no-hitter against the Altoona Curve.

-The Indians invited Soto to spring training as a non-roster invitee in 2013.
+The Indians invited Soto to spring training as a non–roster invitee in 2013.
 He also played for the Puerto Rican national baseball team in the 2013 World Baseball Classic where they lost to the Dominican Republic national baseball team in the championship game 3-0.